JulianOfThePipol/tenth-angular-challenge/README.md

 The application was made using angular material, and ngrx for state management.

+//Notes from the previous week on the core proyect.
 Due to the API's erratic behaviour, currently there is a bug that upon any cart product quantity variation, or cart removal, the item's stock quantity is reduced.*1
 Eventually, an item can be made to run out of stock without no purchase ever ocurring.
 The alternatives to these problem where two:
     Stop using the API alltogether except for data retrieval.